Who will you be at the end of next semester?

 Semester in the City is committed to increasing access to life-changing internships.
 We have raised philanthropic funds to offer a small number of full and partial scholarships to gap semester participants in Semester in the City.

-Pricing table does not include scholarship support.
-All students, regardless of scholarship status, receive the benefits outlined in the second table.
+Pricing does not include scholarship support.
+All students, regardless of scholarship status, receive the benefits outlined below.

 *Students may choose to live at home to save on housing costs.